The Delft method is faster

 Estimated reading time 14 minutes

 Author: Margreet Kwakernaak – Dutch for Dummies

-What makes the Delft method faster: student talking time, teacher talking time. and the role of grammar
+What makes the Delft method faster is student talking time, teacher talking time. and the role of grammar

 16 months ago I started teaching with the Delft method, but I have been teaching within traditional language learning for more than 40 years.
 In other words, I can compare.
 After 25 years I got to know the Delft method.
 Certainly, the demonstration of a Delft Dutch class was impressive, but after that, I continued teaching the traditional way.
 My students praised me for explaining grammar well and I loved it.
 In addition, we spent time on the conversation.

 However, in 2019, one of my students stunned me.
 At the same time that she was in my traditional course, she studied the Delft method at home.
 Shortly after, she found a job, where she could practice Dutch.
 She reached level Dutch B2 twice as fast as the others!

 Student talking time, teacher talking time, and the role of grammar: three essentials.
 Those three make learning Dutch with the Delft method so fast.

 Before my viewpoints

 Before my viewpoint, I am not a co-maker of the Delft method, nor a Delft method specialist.
 On the contrary, you might consider me a specialist in traditional language methods.
 That is to say, I have been teaching languages for more than 40 years.
 However, I switched to the Delft method just sixteen months before writing this blog.